bitknox/Raven/swift/README.md

   --selectivity FLOAT             Describes how much of the image should be
                                   white (0.0 - 1.0).
 If None, it will instead
+                                  generate a coloured world --regions INTEGER               Number of regions to generate for voronoi image
-                                  generate a coloured world --rescale INTEGER               Scales the resulting images by the value --shape <INTEGER INTEGER>...
+  --rescale INTEGER               Scales the resulting images by the value --shape <INTEGER INTEGER>...
 Original size (before scaling) of the image --output TEXT                   Output path